-During the fourth quarter of fiscal 2015, Almonty finalized its negotiations with Sociedad de Invencion y Exploracion Minera de Castilla y leon, S.A. ("SIEMCALSA") for payment of €700 that would take the Company's ownership in the Valtreixal Mine to 51%, pursuant to which Almonty and SIEMCALSA agreed to a €100 payment on December 19, 2015 (which was paid on that date), a further €50 per month starting January 2016 (which the payment for the month of January has been paid as at the date hereof) and ending in May 2016 followed by a final payment of €350 inJune 2016.
-Almonty will own 51% of the Valtreixal Mine upon completion of these installment payments and has an irrevocable option to acquire the balance of the ownership interest in the project for an additional payment of €1,000.
-Almonty also completed its analysis of the exploration campaign of the Valtreixal Mine that was completed in Q3 2015.
-This led to Almonty filing an updated technical report on the Valtreixal Mine as at October 31, 2015 prepared pursuant to NI 43-101 entitled "Technical Report on the Mineral Resources and Reserves of the Valtreixal Project, Spain".
+During the fourth quarter of fiscal 2015, Almonty finalized its negotiations with Sociedad de Invencion y Exploracion Minera de Castilla y leon, S.A. ("SIEMCALSA") for payment of \notin 700 that would take the Company's ownership in the Valtreixal Mine to 51%, pursuant to which Almonty and SIEMCALSA agreed to a \notin 100 payment on December 19, 2015 (which was paid on that date), a further \notin 50 per month starting January 2016 (which the payments have continued to be made monthly in accordance with the agreement) and ending in May 2016 followed by a final payment of \notin 350 in June 2016.
+Almonty will own 51% of the Valtreixal Mine upon completion of these installment payments and has an irrevocable option to acquire the balance of the ownership interest in the project for an additional payment of \notin 1,000.
+The Company is continuing to carry out work on the project and is working towards a final decision on proceeding with the development of the project.
 The Company intends to make a decision on filing for the necessary permits and is fine tuning its planning and budgeting for the potential build-out and commissioning of the Valtreixal Mine to the extent it exercises its option to acquire a 100% ownership interest therein.